inotia00/revanced-documentation/docs/rvx-manager.md

 Requirements
 ==

-- Your device must use the arm64-v8a architecture.
+- Your device's architecture must be arm64-v8a, armeabi-v7a, or x86-64.
 - Your device must be running Android 8+.